Getting Started

 Pro Se Process

-The Clerk’s office can provide information and resources for individuals representing themselves without the assistance of an attorney.
+Individuals who are representing themselves without an attorney are called “pro se”.
+The Clerk’s Office can provide some information and resources to pro se individuals.
 The information we give you about your case in our court is procedural in nature.
 Please refer to the Federal Rules of Civil Procedure and our local rules.
 Click here to download our pro se guide to filing a civil action that includes some helpful information.

 Filing a Complaint

-The Court has approved forms for pro se parties who wish to file complaints.
-You must select which form is most appropriate for your claim.
-Please note that forms for prisoner plaintiffs vary slightly from forms for non-prisoner plaintiffs.
+Parties wishing to file a lawsuit must file a Complaint in the Clerk’s Office.
+The Court has approved forms for parties who wish to file Complaints.
+(Please note that forms for prisoner plaintiffs vary slightly from forms for non-prisoner plaintiffs.)

-If you file a complaint that is not on a court-supplied form, the Clerk will accept the paper for filing and forward it to an appropriate judicial officer for review.
-You may be directed to re-submit the complaint on an approved form; failure to file your complaint on a court-supplied form after having been instructed to do so by the Court may be grounds for dismissal.
+If you file a Complaint that is not on a court-approved form, the Clerk will file the document but you may be directed to re-submit the Complaint on an approved form.
+Failure to do so may be grounds for dismissal.

 Filing Fees

-The filing fee for most civil complaints is $350.00, plus an administrative fee of $55.00.
-At the time you file your complaint, you must either pay the fees in full or file a fully completed Motion to Proceed in Forma Pauperis with an accompanying Application to Proceed Without Prepayment of Fees.
-(Prisoner plaintiffs are not required to file the Motion; they may file just the Application, and include a six-month financial statement from their institution.)
+The filing fee for most Complaints is $350.00, plus an administrative fee of $55.00.
+At the time you file your Complaint, you must either pay the fees in full or file a Motion to Proceed in Forma Pauperis with an accompanying Application to Proceed Without Prepayment of Fees.
+(Prisoner plaintiffs are not required to file the Motion; they are only required to file the Application along with a six-month financial statement from their institution.)

 Summons

+A summons is a notice to a person or entity that they have been sued.
 You must prepare a summons for each defendant you have sued; there are a few exceptions to this requirement.
-Service of your summons will be performed by the Court.
+Service may be by certified mail, process service, or U.S. Marshal.
+Depending on the plaintiff’s IFP status, the Court may handle the actual service.
 Our office can assist you with this process at the proper time.
-Please call (334) 954-3600 for more information.

 After You File Your Complaint